aserman01/AI-Robotic-Hand/README.md

 # AI-robotic-hand
-This project is a robotic hand controlled by AI.
+This project is for a robotic hand controlled by AI for FRDM-KL25Z Microcontroller.
 Hand mimmicks the user's finger gestures through a camera.